matthewbasil/homeschooling/README.md

 # homeschooling

 In this repository I will put anything I make while homeschooling my kids which seems potentially useful to others.
+It took us a lot of research to assemble a curriculum, so I will keep notes on what we do (and what we find to work and not work).

 ## Math